thyeem/bcf_ai/README.md

 For now, my second princess Maria is much, much stronger, but that does not mean I love her more. ;-)

+I'd like to highlight a few backgrounds of **Sofiai** and **Mariai**.

+* [Minimax algorithm](https://en.wikipedia.org/wiki/Minimax) was used in **Sofiai**.
+By default, Sofiai tries to search only 4-depth (4 plies).
+It's because that the ponding time would grow exponentially if we increase the depth of searching tree a little.
+With `~30` of branching factor, the depth of this level is the threshold of a typical PC.
-[Minimax algorithm](https://en.wikipedia.org/wiki/Minimax) was used in **Sofiai** and [MTCS (Monte-Carlo Tree Search)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) and [UCT(Upper Confidence Bound applied to trees)](https://www.chessprogramming.org/UCT) method was used in **Mariai**.
-By default, Sofiai tries to search only 4-depth (4 piles) and that's why Sofiai is quite fast and responsive, coping well with near futures, but not looking ahead well compared to Mariai.
+* [MTCS (Monte-Carlo Tree Search)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) and [UCT(Upper Confidence Bound applied to trees)](https://www.chessprogramming.org/UCT) method was used in **Mariai**.
+  That is, simply, each step of MCTS *1)select*, *2)expand*, *3)play-out (simulation)*, *4)update (backpropagation)* of the game tree is governed by the exploitation(doing more searches promising, *Q-value*) and the exploration(doing searches not frequently explored, *visit count N*).
+* With the full tree search of 4-depth, **Sofiai** is quite fast and responsive, coping well with near futures, but not looking far ahead like **Mariai**.
+* Right after Mariai's move, the *EWP(Estimated Winning Probability)* is updated.
+It indicates Mariai's odds, winning probability obtained by the most promising move (the most visited node in the game tree) throughout the play-outs.
+If Mariai's overall situation becomes better after a move, it will be increasing, otherwise, it will be dropped.

-All the configurable parameters are defined `common.h` such as UCB constants, self-playout number and node expansion threshold when searching tress at "expansion stage (refer to `common.h`)
+All the configurable parameters are defined in `common.h` such as *UCB constants*, *self-playout number* and *node expansion threshold* when searching trees at expansion stage (refer to `common.h`)

-You can even change the given *board size (default: 19x19)*, *winning point (default: 10)*, and *BCF mode (default: 1)*.
+One can even change the given *board size (default: 19x19)*, *winning point (default: 10)*, and *BCF mode (default: 1)*.
 Those are because I was very curious how much it would affect the winning probabilities among the AIs from each different algorithm.

 Turning on "*BCF mode*" means literally to use the definition of BCF gaming rule.
 If you turn off the flag, you can enjoy game with the original rule, Gomoku!